 Every last penny is stripped from the rich man at death and he leaves earth as naked as the day he arrived.
 What the rich man failed to see was that his wealth—even his life—was never his.
 It all belonged to God and he was guilty for his self-serving handling of abundant resources that, all along, were owned by God alone.

-Few passages in all the Bible include such shocking irony as this parable does.
+Few passages in the Bible include such shocking irony as this parable does.
 The Israelites were surprised by Jesus’s teachings.
 First, the majority of Abraham’s physical descendants believed their pedigree or lineage was enough to attain God’s favor.
-Additionally, many of the same people also trusted in their wealth as proof of right standing with God.
+Additionally, many of the same people also trusted in their wealth as proof of their right standing with God.
 Sadly, neither of these false hopes could bring about peace with God.